jos-me/js-projects/README.md

 The `minifies version of boostrap` will be found in a separate folder inside the main directory so to make it easy accessible to all project.

 ## Projects

+### 1. Counter App

+- This project is about creating a counter app that will increase, decrease or reset the counts following user interaction(Button clicking)

+- Additionally, The color indicator will be used to show the count being positive or negative

+#### Key Learning Concepts

+In this project I practices
+- working with DOM
+    - document.querySelectorAll()
+    - document.querySelector()
+    - addEventListener()
+    - currentTarget property
+    - textContent property
+    - classList property

+- working with high-order array method
+    - forEach()

+- working with conditional statement
+  - if..else if.. else